Instrumentation

 Add the

-package as a dependency:flutter pub add cbl_sentry
+cbl_sentrypackage as a dependency:flutter pub add cbl_sentry -

 Add the

-when configuring Sentry:import 'package:cbl_sentry/cbl_sentry.dart';
+CouchbaseLiteIntegrationwhen configuring Sentry:import 'package:cbl_sentry/cbl_sentry.dart';

 import 'package:sentry/sentry.dart';